 It’s October, and that means the Holiday season is upon us!
-Now is the time to decide if you’ll send out holiday cards for your business.
+Now is the time to decide if you’ll send out business holiday cards.
 Sure, you can take the easy road and send an email holiday message, but sending a printed card has a higher chance of getting attention.

 For many companies, this is an age-old tradition, and for others, this may be something new or first-year to send them out.
-In both instances, it is important to start with a clear plan of action.
+In both instances, it is important to start with a clear plan of action for your company holiday cards.

 There is no reason to procrastinate or dread the task of mailing the cards now.
 Below are some helpful tips to get you in the right mind-set.